In this section you will learn how to configure other default WordPress widgets.

-The Recent Posts widget typically shows in your sidebar by default.
-All you need to do is configure your widget.
+The Recent Posts widget typically shows in the sidebar by default.
+All you need to do is configure this widget.

-Click on the widget title bar to display the configuration settings …
+Click on its title bar to configure its settings …

 (Recent Posts WordPress widget)

-There’s really not much to configure in this widget.
-You can add a widget title, select the number of posts to display and display post dates.
-If you want to use the default setting for Number of posts to show, then just leave the widget as is, otherwise enter the number of posts to show and click Save …
+There’s really not much to set up in this widget.
+You can add a title if you want, select the number of posts to display and opt to display post dates.
+If you’re happy with the default setting for Number of posts to show, then just leave the widget as is, otherwise enter the number of posts to show and click Save …

-Your most recent posts will display on the sidebar navigation area …
+The number of posts you’ve specified will display on your sidebar area …

-How to create and edit posts in WordPress is explained here: How To Create A New Post In WordPress
+We provide a tutorial about how to create posts in WordPress here: How To Create A WP Post

-Next, let’s add a widget to your sidebar to display page links.
+Next, let’s add a widget to your sidebar navigation area to display page links.

 Find a Pages widget in the Available Widgets section …

-Drag the Pages widget to your active widget section …
+Drag the Pages widget to your sidebar widget area …

-(Adding a Pages widget to the sidebar area)
+(Adding a Pages widget to your sidebar navigation section)

-The Pages widget lets you configure the following settings:
+The Pages widget allows you to configure the following settings:

 - Sort by: Sort how your pages display: by title (i.e. alphabetically), by page order, or by page ID.
 (2)

-- Exclude: Use this setting to prevent pages from showing on the sidebar (3) …
+- Exclude: Use this setting to hide pages on the sidebar (3) …

-By default, pages will be listed by title in alphabetical order.
-If you want to display pages using one of the other options, then choose a different method from the Sort by: drop-down menu …
+By default, pages are displayed by title in alphabetical order.
+If you want to display pages using another option, then choose a different method in the Sort by: drop-down menu …

-To prevent certain pages from showing to your visitors, type or paste in their Page Ids separated by commas into the Exclude field of the widget …
+To exclude certain pages from showing to your visitors, type in their Page Ids separated by commas into the Exclude field of the Pages widget …

-Links to the site’s main pages will now show in your sidebar navigation section …
+Links to your site’s main pages will now appear on the sidebar …

-Tip: You can add multiple Pages widgets to the sidebar.
-This is helpful if you want to display separate page groups on the sidebar (e.g. “Products”, “Legal Pages” etc.)
+Tip: You can add multiple Pages widgets to the sidebar section.
+This is handy if you need to display separate groups of pages on your sidebar navigation area (e.g. “Products”, “Legal Pages” etc.)

-Before adding the Links widget to the sidebar, you should first configure your Links section inside the dashboard …
+Before adding a Links widget to your sidebar, we recommend configuring the Links section inside your WP dashboard first …

 (WordPress Links screen)

-Note: We plan to provide separate tutorials about configuring and using the WordPress Links feature.
+Note: We plan to create separate tutorials that show you how to set up the Links feature.

-To add the widget, find a Links widget in the Available Widgets section …
+To add the widget, select a Links widget in the Available Widgets section …

 (Making Links Widget active)

-The Links widget offers a number of configurable options, including the ability to specify what information to show about your links and how many links you want to display on your sidebar …
+The widget offers a number of configurable options, including the ability to specify what information to show about your links and how many links you want to display on your sidebar navigation section …

-You can add as many separate ‘Link Widgets’ to your sidebar as you want.
+You can add as many separate ‘Link Widgets’ to the sidebar navigation area as you want.
 As you will see in a moment, this lets you create and display specific lists of links on your site …

-(Add Multiple WordPress Links Widgets To Your Sidebar Navigation Section)
+(Add Multiple WordPress Links Widgets To The Sidebar Area)